Skip to main content

 Questions?

 CI102 Basic Cyber Investigations: Dark Web & Open Source Intelligence (Jan.
-2020, California)
+2020, Tennessee)

 This course provides expert guidance in the skills law enforcement officers need to conduct successful online investigations.
 Topics include IP addresses and domains, an overview of currently popular social media platforms, best practices for building an undercover profile, foundational knowledge related to the dark web, and the use of the dark web as an investigative tool.
 Instructors demonstrate both open source and commercially available investigative tools for social engineering, information gathering, and artifacts related to social media, as well as automated utilities to capture information and crawl websites.